rjschave/rjschave.github.io/_posts/2016-08-10-hosting-django-on-iis.md

 2. Configure the following settings:

-    Alias - This will be the name specified for MEDIA_URL in your project’s settings file Physical Path - This will be name specified for MEDIA_ROOT in your project’s setting file.
+    Alias - This will be the name specified for MEDIA_URL in your project’s settings file.
+    Physical Path - This will be name specified for MEDIA_ROOT in your project’s setting file.

+3. Click ok to close the Add Virtual Directory dialog box

+4. Select the newly created virtual directory

+5. Open Handler Mappings

+6. Click View Ordered List (located in actions pane on the right side)

+7. Select StaticFile and click Move Up until the entry is at the top of the list.

+    Click Yes on the Handler Mappings warning dialog box informing you that changing made at the parent level will no longer be inherited at this level.